vannamhh/addon-modular-grid-system/docs/prd.md

 * **FR1 \- Targeted Activation:** The user activates the extension and hovers to highlight DOM elements.
 Upon clicking an element, a 14px grid is "pinned" to that element (Active Container), resetting the origin coordinates (0,0) to the top-left corner of the element's padding-box.
 * **FR2 \- Grid Visualization:** The grid must be rendered as fixed 14px x 14px squares.
 Lines should be 1px wide, using a high-contrast color (Cyan/Magenta) with approximately 30-50% opacity.
 The grid must scroll naturally with the element's content (absolute positioning relative to the container).
 * **FR3 \- Transparent Interaction:** The grid overlay container must possess the CSS property pointer-events: none.
 All clicks, text selection, or drag operations must pass through the grid to the underlying web element.
-* **FR4 \- Smart Measurement Mode:** Holding the **Alt** key activates a mode displaying the distance (delta X/Y) from the mouse cursor or the edge of the hovered element to the nearest grid line.
-This mode automatically deactivates when the Alt key is released.

 ### **2.2 Non-Functional Requirements**